 - Design defects, or faults in the way the item was actually designed.
 A design defect usually affects an entire product line, rather than just a particular batch of cars or components.

 - Marketing defects, or problems with how the manufacturer communicated the use of the product and its possible dangers to consumers.
 This is often equated with a failure to warn.

 You must also draw a causal link between the defect and your injury to successfully assert your right to damages from the manufacturer.

 In some cases, a mechanical malfunction happens because someone carelessly repaired the vehicle.
 You may have a claim against a mechanic if this failure to properly maintain your vehicle caused it to break down.
 You would have to prove that the mechanic was negligent, which means showing that he or she owed you a duty of care, violated the duty, caused your injuries by its breach, and forced you to incur damages as a result.

 At Frankl & Kominsky, we are committed to helping individuals get the compensation they need for serious injuries.
-Our auto collision lawyers have represented victims in Boynton Beach and surrounding areas, such as West Palm Beach, Palm Beach Gardens, and Coral Springs.
+Our auto collision lawyers have represented victims in West Palm Beach and surrounding areas, such as Palm Beach Gardens, Delray Beach, and Lake Worth.
 With our extensive experience in injury law, we can assess your claim and help you pursue damages against the party responsible for a car crash caused by a mechanical malfunction.
 Call us today at (855) 800-8000, or contact us through our online form.
 We speak Spanish and Creole.